 Jean Masse is the co-owner of Advance Physical Therapy in Chapel Hill – a practice that specializes in scoliosis, spine deformity and Postural Restoration.
 Jean received her BS degree in Physical Therapy from SUNY Stony Brook in 1991, then a Masters Degree in a dual program of Human Movement Science and Athletic Training from UNC Chapel Hill in 1996.

-Jean became a nationally recognized Orthopaedic Certified Specialist through the American Physical Therapy Association in 1999.
-She re-certified in 2009.
+Jean is a nationally recognized Orthopaedic Certified Specialist through the American Physical Therapy Association since 1999.

-Also in 2013, Jean combined the tri-planar Postural Restoration approach with a complimentary, Schroth-based approach to address more specifically, the tri-planar condition of scoliosis.
+Also in 2013, Jean combined the tri-planar Postural Restoration approach with a complimentary, Schroth-based approach to specifically address the tri-planar condition of scoliosis.
 Jean obtained advanced (C1 and C2) certification in Schroth-based scoliosis rehabilitation as taught by the Barcelona Scoliosis Physical Therapy School (BSPTS).

-Jean Masse blends her passion for movement and function with patience, knowledge and consideration of each patient as an individual.
+Jean Masse blends her passion for education, human movement and function with patience, knowledge and consideration of each patient as an individual.

 Jean has recently met the requirements to become an out-of-state telehealth provider for the state of Florida. http://www.floridahealth.gov